repository-preservation/lcmap-mastodon/README.rst

 leiningen, and export environment variables for the ${IWDS_HOST}, ${PARTITION_LEVEL}, and ${ARD_HOST}.
 The ${ARD_HOST} is an instance of Mastodon running in server mode.
 It is this Mastodon instance which exposes the ARD over HTTP for ingest.

+Optionally, you can export FROM_DATE and TO_DATE environment variables, to filter by year the ARD you're concerned with.
+Format is: YYYY.

 To build the standalone jar file: